szunami/blog-1/2017-08-18-type-alchemy.html.md

 # Rust’s Current Type System

-At present, Rust *kind of* has fields integrated into type knowledge; for example, its slice type is a <dfn>fat pointer</dfn> that looks like this:
+At present, Rust *kind of* has fields integrated into type knowledge; for example, its slice type is a <dfn>wide pointer</dfn> that looks like this:

 ```rust
 pub struct SliceRef<T> {